CortSmith/AWS-BlenderRendering/README.md

 ### Mounting your volume

+__You can skip this section, I've included just the commands required to mount the volume in the next section.__

+_Disclaimer: This section has some additional information that you may find useful._

 - At this point our volume is available in the form of a file in our root directory.
 We need to mount this file to a directory somewhere convenient within the root/home/ubuntu/ directory where we have write access.

 - [AWS Documentation] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) on mounting attached volumes.
 The below is a quick code sequence to get your volume up and running.